ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](paged.gif)](paged.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](neg_offset_1.gif)](neg_offset_1.gif) [![\[IM Output\]](neg_offset_2.gif)](neg_offset_2.gif) [![\[IM Output\]](neg_offset_3.gif)](neg_offset_3.gif) [![\[IM Output\]](neg_offset_4.gif)](neg_offset_4.gif) [![\[IM Output\]](neg_offset_5.gif)](neg_offset_5.gif)

-As you can see steadily decreasing the offset to a larger negative value slowly results in the bottom and right edges being 'chopped' off, the last example almost missing the actual image.
+As you can see, steadily decreasing the offset to a larger negative value slowly results in the bottom and right edges being 'chopped' off, the last example almost missing the actual image.
 If we took this one step further a [Missed Image](#crop_missed) will be generated.
 It's a bit like using a "`-chop`" operator but without a "`-gravity`" setting.
 See [Chop, Removing Edges](#chop).

-Of course by using "`-crop`" you may need to use a "`+repage`" operator to adjust the canvas/page information, where a "`-chop`" automatically performs such an adjustment.
+Of course, by using "`-crop`" you may need to use a "`+repage`" operator to adjust the canvas/page information, where a "`-chop`" automatically performs such an adjustment.
 That's life.

-### Cropping into roughly Equally Sized Divisions
+### Cropping into roughly Equally Sized Divisions {#crop_equal}

 The biggest problem with [Tile Cropping](#crop_tile) is that you can only define the final size of each tile.
 This works great when the image size is an exact multiple of the desired tile size, but as you have seen if this is not the case you can end up with 'short' tiles on the right and bottom edges.

-For example lets again divide the built in rose image, but try to divide it into 3x3 tiles.
+For example, let's again divide the built-in rose image, but try to divide it into 3x3 tiles.
 The original image is 70x46 pixels so divided by 3 make each tile 23x15 pixels...

 ~~~